rexyim/notes/dig.md

     ;; SERVER: 127.0.0.53#53(127.0.0.53)
     ;; WHEN: Thu Aug 06 21:21:54 CDT 2020
     ;; MSG SIZE  rcvd: 135
 >the first thing we notice is that unlike nslookup, dig doesn't provide us any details regarding the our own dns server's ip address or domain name.
-If we want to know our own dns server's ip address. we need to see the resolve.
+If we want to know our own dns server's ip address. we need to see the resolve.conf file.
+>The output also shows the current version of the dig utility.

+    <<>> DiG 9.16.1-Ubuntu <<>> google.com

+We can shorten the length answer by using *+short*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NTA4MzE2NSwxMjkwMjk4MTIsLTQ1MT
-Q1NTE2MSwyMDQwMjk3NjIyXX0=
+eyJoaXN0b3J5IjpbLTE5NjAzMjEzMzksMTI5MDI5ODEyLC00NT
+E0NTUxNjEsMjA0MDI5NzYyMl19
 -->